joakimk/toniq/README.md

 * Jobs are serialized using erlang serialization
   - This means you can pass almost anything to jobs
   - Just passing basic types is probably a good idea for compatibility with future code changes
+* Having just one worker for a job type won't ensure jobs are run in order
+  - Doing so would require stopping the queue if a job fails all retries and that's not a behavior you want to have by default
+    - It is however a potential future feature

 ## What I need now